Corporate Governance Guidelines

 - Act as a non-exclusive liaison between independent directors and the Chairman and CEO;

-- Review and approve, in coordination with the Chairman and CEO, agendas for Board meetings and meeting schedules and have the authority to add items to the agenda for any Board meeting;
+- Review and approve, in coordination with the Chairman and CEO, agendas for Board meetings, materials, information and meeting schedules and have the authority to add items to the agenda for any Board meeting;

 - Consult and provide guidance on materials and information sent or presented to the Board;